 Security Provider

-This section is deprecated from version 8.1.12
+This section is deprecated as of version 8.1.12

 To learn more about OpenKM authentication providers, please visit Configuring openkm.xml.